daniellcurto/Project2/README.md

 ## 10/30/2020 VPC creation
-* Created VPC via wizard with default network rules
+* Created VPC via wizard using all default settings
+* Associated an ip address pool of 10.0.0.0/16
 VPC id: vpc-0828a62b9612fe901
 ![screenshot of VPC](/project2pictures/VPC_created.jpg)